stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 the seeming reluctance of all the Binger folk to visit the mound.
 Was this reluctance a pretended thing, and had the jokers of the village been chuckling over my coming discomfiture as they solemnly saw me off ten minutes before?
 I took out my binoculars and scanned the gaping crowd at the edge of the village.
-No&mdash;they did not seem to be looking for any comic climax; yet was not the whole affair at bottom a colossal joke in which all the villagers and reservation people were concerned&mdash;legends, manuscript, cylinder, and all?
+No--they did not seem to be looking for any comic climax; yet was not the whole affair at bottom a colossal joke in which all the villagers and reservation people were concerned--legends, manuscript, cylinder, and all?
 I thought of how I had seen the sentry from a distance, and then found him unaccountably vanished; thought also of the conduct of old Grey Eagle, of the speech and expressions of Compton and his mother, and of the unmistakable fright of most of the Binger people.
 On the whole, it could not very well be a village-wide joke.
 The fear and the problem were surely real, though obviously there were one or two jesting daredevils in Binger who had stolen out to the mound and made off with the tools I had left.

-  Everything else on the mound was as I had left it&mdash;brush cut by my machete, slight, bowl-like depression toward the north end, and the hole I had made with my trench-knife in digging up the magnetism-revealed cylinder.
+  Everything else on the mound was as I had left it--brush cut by my machete, slight, bowl-like depression toward the north end, and the hole I had made with my trench-knife in digging up the magnetism-revealed cylinder.
 Deeming it too great a concession to the unknown jokers to return to Binger for another pick and shovel, I resolved to carry out my programme as best I could with the machete and trench-knife in my handbag; so extracting these, I set to work excavating the bowl-like depression which my eye had picked as the possible site of a former entrance to the mound.
-As I proceeded, I felt again the suggestion of a sudden wind blowing against me which I had noticed the day before&mdash;a suggestion which seemed stronger, and still more reminiscent of unseen, formless, opposing hands laid on my wrists, as I cut deeper and deeper through the root-tangled red soil and reached the exotic black loam beneath.
-The talisman around my neck appeared to twitch oddly in the breeze&mdash;not in any one direction, as when attracted by the buried cylinder, but vaguely and diffusely, in a manner wholly unaccountable.
+As I proceeded, I felt again the suggestion of a sudden wind blowing against me which I had noticed the day before--a suggestion which seemed stronger, and still more reminiscent of unseen, formless, opposing hands laid on my wrists, as I cut deeper and deeper through the root-tangled red soil and reached the exotic black loam beneath.
+The talisman around my neck appeared to twitch oddly in the breeze--not in any one direction, as when attracted by the buried cylinder, but vaguely and diffusely, in a manner wholly unaccountable.

   Then, quite without warning, the black, root-woven earth beneath my feet began